-4.6 How long does it normally take to get to trial?
+4.8 How long does it normally take to get to trial?

 Timing depends on the complexity of the case and the value of the claim.
-According to the Civil Justice Statistics Quarterly for October to December 2022, published by the Ministry of Justice, unitary civil actions proceeding in the County Court (excluding certain small claims which are fast-tracked), on average, took 78.7 weeks from the issue of proceedings until trial.
+According to the Civil Justice Statistics Quarterly for July to September 2024, published by the Ministry of Justice, unitary civil actions proceeding in the County Court (excluding certain small claims that are fast-tracked), on average, took 76.8 weeks from the issue of proceedings until trial.
 Equivalent statistics are not available for High Court actions, but these cases are generally more complicated and therefore take longer to come to trial.
 Complex group actions may take many years to come to trial.

-4.7 Can the court try preliminary issues, the result of which determine whether the remainder of the trial should proceed?
+4.9 Can the court try preliminary issues, the results of which determine whether the remainder of the trial should proceed?
 If it can, do such issues relate only to matters of law or can they relate to issues of fact as well, and if there is trial by jury, by whom are preliminary issues decided?

-Yes.
 In accordance with general case-management powers, the judge may order the trial of preliminary issues of law and fact in separate proceedings prior to the main trial, and may decide the order in which issues are to be tried in the main trial.
-In a suitable case, the court also has power to give a summary judgment dismissing a claim which has no realistic prospect of success.
+In a suitable case, the court also has power to give a summary judgment dismissing a claim that has no realistic prospect of success.

-4.8 What appeal options are available?
+4.10 What appeal options are available?